joaomarafuzgaspar/SpaceSim-Toolkit/README.md

 ## 🦆 Examples
 ### Run propagation
-This command propagates the dynamics for the V-R3x mission formation.
+This command propagates the dynamics for the V-R3x mission formation and saves the evolution of the state vectors and Jacobians.
 ```bash
 python src/main.py -f 1 -p
 ```